 Plan to Take Care of Your Mental Health

-Taking care of your mental health is just as critical after having a baby as taking care of your physical health.
-After the birth of your baby, your hormone levels drop pretty quickly.
-A significant drop in estrogen and progesterone after birth leads to chemical changes in the brain that trigger mood swings.
-Other hormones produced by your thyroid gland also may drop sharply, which can make you tired, low energy, and depressed.
-Changes in the thyroid are common after pregnancy.
-If you or your family has a history of thyroid issues, get this checked after you have your baby.
+Your mental health is just as important as your physical recovery after having a baby.
+In the days following birth, your hormone levels drop significantly.
+A sharp decrease in estrogen and progesterone can cause chemical changes in the brain that lead to mood swings.
+In addition, hormones produced by your thyroid may also drop, which can leave you feeling tired, with low energy, or even depressed.
+Thyroid changes are common after pregnancy, so if you or your family has a history of thyroid issues, it is a good idea to get checked after giving birth.

 Social Connection